Big Brother (Danish TV series)

-Big Brother Danmark was the Danish version of the international reality television franchise Big Brother created by producer John de Mol.
-The series debuted on Danish television in January 2001 and was axed in June 2014, due to poor ratings.
+Big Brother Danmark was the Danish version of the international reality television franchise Big Brother created by producer John de Mol Jr. The series debuted on Danish television in January 2001 and was axed in June 2014, due to poor ratings.

 The show first aired two regular seasons on TvDanmark2 (Now Kanal 4) in 2001.
 The series returned once again in 2003 on TvDanmark2, first with a celebrity season called "V.I.P.", later that year TvDanmark2 aired the first regular Big Brother season in nearly two years.
 In 2004 TvDanmark2 aired one season before the show was paused indefinitely.
 The season was a celebrity season and was called "Reality Allstars".

 In 2007, it was announced that Modern Times Group, had bought the rights to Big Brother in Denmark.
 In the fall of 2007, TV3 Denmark aired the first season of Big Brother.
 The premiere of the 2007 series was watched by over 199,000 people in Denmark.
-Big Brother returned once again in 2008 under the title Hotel Big Brother, this season was a special season and it was broadcast in the summer of 2008.
+Big Brother returned once again in 2008 under the title Hotel Big Brother, this season was a special season, and it was broadcast in the summer of 2008.
 The special edition season only lasted for 56 days.
 In the fall of 2008, TV3 Denmark aired their third Big Brother season, that season was an ordinary season lasting 105 days.